-Despite its limited resources, APIF has achieved numerous accomplishments and milestones; nonetheless, there is worth billions of dollars of Awqaf properties that could be effectively used to fight poverty and promote human development.
+Despite its limited resources, APIF has achieved numerous accomplishments and milestones; nonetheless, there remain Awqaf properties worth billions of dollars that could be effectively used to fight poverty and promote human development.

-In a consideration of the above, a new vision has recently been adopted to achieve an operational volume of US\$ 2 billion for APIF within a period of 10 years.
-In light of this aspiration, APIF is currently revamping its internal processes, resource mobilization strategy, marketing strategy and image, as well as its staffing.
-Such positive changes are expected to further enhance the returns and impact of APIF - thereby boosting its attractiveness to investors.
-Indeed, in 2019, APIF succeeded in attracting a significant investment of US\$ 5 million from a new participant - the first from an NGO.
+In consideration of the above, a new vision was adopted in early of 2019 to achieve an operational volume of US\$ 2 billion for APIF within a period of 10 years.
+In this regard, APIF is currently on the process of revamping its internal policy and processes, resource mobilization strategy, marketing strategy and image building, and staffing as well.
+Such positive changes are expected to further enhance the returns and impact of APIF investment, thereby boosting its attractiveness to investors.
+In 2020 APIF successfully attracted 4 new investors, namely.
+Direct Aid Society, Islami Bank Bangladesh Limited, Badan Pengelola Keuangan Haji (BPKH) and World Assembly of Muslim Youth with a total investment value of US\$ 21.59 million.

-Pursuant to new vision to achieve a volume of operations of US\$ 2 billion, the IsDB has hired a consultancy Firm in 2018 to develop the fundraising strategy for APIF and define the targeted capital size for APIF.
-The consultants have indicated that US\$ 1.6 billion volume of operations for APIF is within reach during the next 10 years.
-This would be achievable via raising APIF's resources to approximately US\$ 700 million during this same period.
+Pursuant to the achievement of the new vision, the IsDB has hired a consultancy Firm in 2018 to develop the fundraising strategy for APIF and define the targeted capital size for APIF.
+The consultancy Firm has indicated that operations for APIF tune of US\$ 1.6 billion is achievable within the period of 10 Years.
+This would be achievable through raising APIF's resources to approximately US\$ 700 million during the same period.

-As per the recommendations of the consultants during 2019, the proposed authorized capital increase would also allow APIF to consider targeting a larger investor base.
+As per the recommendations of the consultants, the proposed authorized capital increase would also allow APIF to consider targeting larger investors base.
 In addition to the current focus on institutional investors, targeting high-net-worth individuals could also be considered.
-Indeed, 2019 marked the first step in this direction by introducing the first NGO into the fund participants.
-Furthermore, larger-scale marketing campaigns would be justified, as APIF could absorb more and larger investments.
+Furthermore, larger-scale marketing campaigns could be justified, as APIF would have